Describes how PowerShell determines which command to run.

 by qualifying it with its module name Microsoft.PowerShell.Utility.

 Use this preferred method when writing scripts that you intend to distribute.
-You cannot predict which commands might be present in the session in which the script runs.
+You can't predict which commands might be present in the session in which the script runs.

 New-Alias -Name "Get-Date" -Value "Get-ChildItem" Microsoft.PowerShell.Utility\Get-Date